-The abstract noun "destruction" can be translated with the verb "destroy."
+If your language does not use an abstract noun for the idea behind the word destruction, you could express the same idea with a verbal form such as "destroy."
 The phrase "the strong" refers to strong people, specifically soldiers.
 Alternate translation: "He suddenly destroys the strong people" or "He suddenly destroys the soldiers" (See: Abstract Nouns and Nominal Adjectives)